soumendrak/website-v2/content/posts/usage-of-backward-slash-in-python.md

 +++
-title = "The Importance of Backward Slashes in Python and How to Use Them" date = "2022-12-10"
+title = "The Importance of Backward Slashes in Python and How to Use Them" description = "The importance of Backward Slashes in Python and how to use them" date = "2022-12-10"
 [extra]
 og_preview_img = "/images/posts/the-importance-of-backward-slashes-in-python-and-how-to-use-them.webp"